 The coronavirus has laid bare systemic racism, rampant inequality and environmental degradation.
 This virus has brought to light the inhumanity of economic disparity and it has revealed the insanity of our genocide against nature.
-It has unmasked incompetent leaderships and exposed the glaring weaknesses of a system that myopically pursues short term profits at the expense of the biosphere on which all life depends.
+It has unmasked incompetent leadership and exposed the glaring weaknesses of a system that myopically pursues short-term profits at the expense of the biosphere on which all life depends.

 COVID-19 has set in motion a cascade of events that will ripple through our economies and change the political and social fabric of our world.
 This virus may even augur a seismic shift in geopolitics that alters our collective trajectory.

 The coronavirus has accelerated the move away from fossil fuels.
 Despite the massive job losses in the energy sector, there is evidence to suggest that renewables are better positioned over the long term.
 The virus has driven a spate of oil bankruptcies and expedited the decline of the entire industry.
 The global divestment movement continues to grow and many investors no longer see the merit of building out infrastructure on the crumbling foundation of a dying industry.

 Terrible as it is, this pandemic has an upside including reintroducing the general public to the importance of facts and science, It has also made the point that administrations that eschew evidence-based policy are incapable of responsible leadership.
 The polls reveal that Americans do not share the president’s views, and all indications are that we will see unprecedented political change in November.

 Will we learn from COVID-19 or will we return to business as usual?
 Time will tell.
 One thing is certain, we are either on the cusp of a paradigm change or we are witnessing the collapse of civilization.